RichardScottOZ/xarray-notes/README.md

 - ValueError: zero-size array to reduction operation maximum which has no identity
     - a zero dimension this means, which is not too useful - so needs to be fixed or bypassed in logic

+## ESRI
+- gdal can deal with terrible GDB rasters
+- gemgis has a builtin https://github.com/cgre-aachen/gemgis/issues/302
+-